How To Calculate Acid Test

 Historical Context and Development

 The acid test ratio emerged as a response to the limitations of the current ratio, which includes inventory as a current asset.
 In the early 20th century, as businesses grew in complexity, analysts realized that inventory could distort the true picture of a company's liquidity.
 Some inventories might be slow-moving, obsolete, or difficult to sell quickly.
-Therefore, excluding inventory provided a more conservative and accurate measure of a company's ability to meet its immediate obligations.
+Which means, excluding inventory provided a more conservative and accurate measure of a company's ability to meet its immediate obligations.

 Over time, the acid test became a standard tool in financial analysis.
 It is particularly valuable for companies in industries where inventory turnover is slow or unpredictable, such as manufacturing or retail.
 By focusing on the most liquid assets, the acid test provides a more realistic assessment of a company's financial health and its ability to weather short-term financial challenges.